Adrigamer2950/PlayerTracer/README.md

 - Store logs in a database (MySQL/MariaDB, SQLite, H2)
 - Search logs by player name, action and date
 - View logs in chat
-- (Not implemented yet) View logs in a nice GUI
+- View logs in a nice GUI
 - (Not implemented yet) Receive logs in real time through chat
 - (Not implemented yet) API to let plugin developers register their own logs
 - (Not implemented yet) Purge system (manually and automatically)